kiranraoboinapally/java-web-dev-practice/java/concepts_md/oops.md

 - **Local variables** are declared **inside** a method, constructor, or block of code.
 - They are only accessible within the block or method in which they are declared.
 - They **do not** have default values.
 You must explicitly initialize them before using them.
+- Local variables are implemented at stack level internally.
 #### **Characteristics**:
 - **Scope**: The scope is limited to the method or block in which they are declared.
 - **Lifetime**: They are created when the method is invoked and destroyed when the method finishes execution.